Anderson defends Olympic gold in blustery slopestyle final

-PYEONGCHANG, South Korea (AP) Jamie Anderson defended her title in Olympic women’s slopestyle snowboarding on Monday, surviving blustery and treacherous conditions at Phoenix Snow Park to give the United States its second gold medal at the Pyeongchang Winter Games.

-Anderson was one of the few riders in the final to navigate the tricky series of rails and jumps safely as the wind wreaked havoc on the field, turning the final almost into a matter of mere survival.
+The 27-year-old from California became the first female snowboarder to win two Olympic golds, successfully defending the title she won in Sochi four years ago by putting up an 83.00 during the first of her two runs.
+It was more than enough to top a field more focused on mere survival than putting on a show.

-Anderson posted a score of 83.00 in the first of her two runs then watched it hold up as rider after rider either crashed or bailed.
+Yet the enduring image from slopestyle’s second Olympic appearance won’t be Anderson beaming from the victory podium but the hour of carnage that preceded it as rider after rider either crashed or bailed or did some combination of the two.

 Even Anderson wasn’t immune.
-She washed out in her second run with the gold medal already wrapped up.
+She washed out in her second run with the gold already wrapped up.

-Laurie Blouin of Canada took silver, with Finland’s Enni Rukajarvi finishing third.
-Anderson is the first woman to win multiple gold medals in snowboarding at the Olympics.
+Laurie Blouin of Canada took silver, with Finland’s Enni Rukajarvi finishing third, a testament more to their courage than their actual skill.

 High winds scrubbed qualifying on Sunday, turning Monday’s final into a 26-woman, two-run free-for-all with Anderson, the top-ranked snowboarder in the world, scheduled to go last.

-Officials pushed back the start due to weather concerns, and while the wind eventually calmed enough for the event to start following a 75-minute delay, the tricky Phoenix Snow Park course was at times an unpredictable wind tunnel that turned what was supposed to be a showcase for a sport making only its second Olympic appearance into something else entirely.
+Officials pushed back the start due to weather concerns, and while the wind eventually calmed enough for the event to start following a 75-minute delay, the course ended up being an unpredictable mess anyway.

+”I was trying to keep the spirits high, like, `Let’s run it,”’ Anderson said. ”A handful of the girls were like, `No it’s not safe’ and things like that.
+It’s not like what we’re doing is safe anyhow.”

+Maybe, but there’s pushing the limit and then there’s trying to ride in the middle of what several competitors likened to a tornado.

 Only five of the 25 riders made it through their first runs with anything close to a clean set and those who did – Anderson included – settled for more of a watered down routine that emphasized sanity over sizzle.